Memorandum of Understanding (MoU)

 Memorandum of Understanding Overview

-2018 marked the tenth anniversary of a unique and far-sighted partnership between the Queensland Government and the resources industry, the Memorandum of Understanding to Increase Indigenous Participation in the Queensland Resources Sector (MoU).
+2020 marks the twelfth anniversary of a unique and far-sighted partnership between the Queensland Government and the resources industry, the Memorandum of Understanding to Increase Indigenous Participation in the Queensland Resources Sector (the MoU).The inaugural agreement, signed on Yarrabah country east of Cairns, recognised the resources sector is uniquely placed to make a significant socio-economic contribution to Indigenous people and communities.

 The MoU underpins the Queensland Government and Queensland Resources Council’s commitment to work in partnership with each other and with Aboriginal and Torres Strait Islander stakeholders, to create sustainable economic development through employment and business opportunities that will contribute to building strong Indigenous families and communities in Queensland.